phylum-dev/documentation/docs/knowledge_base/threat_feed.md

 ## Quickstart

-1. Obtain an API from [the Phylum UI](https://app.phylum.io/tokens/list) and set it as follows:
+1. Obtain an [API key](https://docs.phylum.io/docs/api-keys) and set it as follows:

     ```bash
     PHYLUM_API=p0_...